Boulder Traffic Violation Defense Attorney

 In Colorado, certain tickets can carry significant consequences.
 Points on your license can lead to higher insurance rates.
 Some tickets can even cause you to lose your license.

-At Dolan + Zimmerman LLP, in Boulder, our Boulder traffic violation defense lawyers can help you minimize or eliminate the negative effects of a traffic ticket.
+At Dolan + Zimmerman LLP, our Boulder traffic violation defense lawyers can help you minimize or eliminate the negative effects of a traffic ticket.
 Call us today to set up a free 10-minute consultation.

 Why Choose Our Boulder Traffic Violation Defense Lawyer?